1)

 (a)

-Clarification: From the fact that he told her to wait, it would seem that he holds that two times is already a Chazakah, like Rebbi in Yevamos.
+Clarification: From the fact that he told her to wait, it seems that he holds that two times is already a Chazakah, like Rebbi in Yevamos.

 9)